7 minute read

 Warning!
-The narc will NOT like these inner transformations, and supply being withheld from them.
-The change in you will make them unhappy.
+When you starve the narcissist, supply is being withheld from them.
+The narc will NOT like your inner transformations.
+The change in you will make them unhappy as you will starve the narcissist from their drug.
 Thing is, your life, is not about making them happy.
 It is about making you happy.
 To get to that place, you must take steps to protect yourself and move towards freedom.

 You are strong.
 You are courageous.
 You are so very worthy.
 YOU CAN DO IT.

-Please do leave a comment below with your insights on these steps and any advice to those who are in the process of educating themselves on narcissistic abuse.
+Please do leave a comment below with your insights on how to emotionally unhook and starve the narcissist, and any advice to those who are in the process of educating themselves on narcissistic abuse.
 Sharing and encouraging others is so very necessary to help all of us on our journey of recovery.